OpertusMundi/ingest/README.md

 - `GEOSERVER_STORE`: GeoServer PostGIS data store name.
 It will be created if not exists.
 - `GEOSERVER_USER`: GeoServer user name.
 - `GEOSERVER_PASS`: The password for the GeoServer user.
-- `TEMPDIR` (optional): The location for storing temporary files.
+- `TEMP_DIR` (optional): The location for storing temporary files.
 If not set, the system temporary path location will be used.
 - `CORS`: List or string of allowed origins
 - `LOGGING_CONFIG_FILE`: The logging configuration file.
 - `LOGGING_ROOT_LEVEL` (optional): The level of detail for the root logger; one of `DEBUG`, `INFO`, `WARNING`.
-- `INPUT_DIR`: The location of the input files.
+- `INPUT_DIR`: The input directory; all input paths will be resolved under this directory.

 A development server could be started with:
 ```